top of page

 Biography

 Brieley comes from a regional background, growing up on a farm in the Northern Rivers area of New South Wales.
 Her first piano was an old, discarded upright piano delivered to her family’s corrugated iron house on an open, rusty trailer.
 As her enthusiasm for the piano developed, many hours were spent travelling to capital cities for continuation of her music education.
-Throughout her career, Brieley has prioritised teaching and performing in regional and rural centres.
+Throughout her career, Brieley has prioritised teaching, giving masterclasses, and performing in regional and rural centres.

 BrieleyCutting-2022-14.jpg